 Another time, we had just deployed our main US web server in a new hosting provider, having replicated (as best as possible) all the resources from previous hosting provider.
 Once it had been added into DNS rotation, we noticed the load shooting to about 1000.
 We pulled up the Datadog webui, looking at the system information and noticed IO wait % was at 0, but had previously spiked to 100% for a period of time.
 We investigated on the machine to see what was causing the load, and it was our template system for downloading current releases from our mirror network.

-Having a master/slave replication setup for our RDMS choices means (easier) backups.
-But how do we know if the slave(s) are keeping in sync?
+Having a leader/follower replication setup for our RDMS choices means (easier) backups.
+But how do we know if the follower(s) are keeping in sync?
 Datadog has an integration option for both Postgres and MySQL.
 Setting up these integrations is easy: create a user in the RDMS, give it certain permissions, and it starts logging status information.
-After letting it collect some information for about a week, we saw that our RDMS replication delay was very consistent, except for when the MySQL slave had to be paused in order to do a mysqldump. (*grumble*grumble*MyISAM*grumble*grumble*)
+After letting it collect some information for about a week, we saw that our RDMS replication delay was very consistent, except for when the MySQL follower had to be paused in order to do a mysqldump. (*grumble*grumble*MyISAM*grumble*grumble*)

 Datadog has made it extremely easy to start monitoring our servers and actually provides us with useful and actionable information that we can then correlate with issues that our users might be facing with the services provided.
 This has been invaluable to our work and has even allowed us to spot potential issues before they snowballed into service disruptions.